 - Made by Fressko Glass Bottle.
 100% plastic free glass bottle with a bamboo lid.
 Perfect for carrying tea and infused waters on the go.
 It's on the pricey side, but I've broken 3 cheaper versions of this already so decided to commit after meeting them in person at one of our events.
-They are also available in many local stores and Amazon if you want to save on shipping costs.
+They're also available in many local stores if you want to save on shipping costs.
 The only downside for me is that they are not a mission-driven company, and it's not clear if they are committed to sustainability like the brands above.

 - Bambu.
-Made from certified organic and sustainably grown bamboo and packed in organic cotton, hemp or cork materials.
+Made from certified organic and sustainably grown bamboo and packed in organic cotton, hemp, or cork materials.

 - Brush with Bamboo.
-Organic, handmade, compostable packaging and family-founded.
+Organic, handmade, compostable packaging, and family-founded.

 - Most stores carry bamboo hairbrushes.
 Just make sure to look for ones that also have bamboo bristles.

 4. Carry Your Straws.
 Did you know before plastic, most drinking straws were made out of straw?
 It's true!
 It wasn't until the 1960s that straws were made completely from plastic.
-While ditching your straw might not save the planet, it's a conscious step in the right direction; a step that often gets those around you to stop and think about their daily choices.
+While ditching your straw might not save the planet, it's a conscious step in the right direction; a step that often gets those around you to stop and think about their daily actions.

 Fortunately, until manufacturers take responsibility and stop producing them, or restaurants stop carrying them, there are a ton of alternatives on the market.
-I prefer glass, but there are also stainless steel, bamboo, paper, straw and even pasta straws!
+I prefer glass, but there are also stainless steel, bamboo, paper, straw, and even pasta straws!
 Tip: Don't forget to tell your server that you don't want a straw when dining out.
-It's too late when it's already in your drink!
+It's too late when it's already in your drink.